meltuhamy/native-calls/docs/getting-started.md

 In the end, a ```.pexe``` file is generated along with the [NaCl Manifest](https://developer.chrome.com/native-client/reference/nacl-manifest-format) (```Complex.nmf```).

+Interestingly, we can package the whole Complex folder into a zip or tar file and distribute it for any JavaScript developer to use on their website, without even needing to compile it.

 ## Using our library from JavaScript

 We now have a binary native client application that we can include into our web application.
 To include it, we will use the Native Calls JavaScript library.
 The Native Calls JavaScript library was generated when we installed the Native Calls library using ```make install```.
 The generated file can be found in ```~/native-calls/scripts/build/NativeCalls.js```.
 We need to put this file into our html file, along with the generated RPC module (```complexCalculator/Complex/ComplexRPC.js```).